 - have a broad knowledge of sustainable water treatment and water reuse as well as recovering valuable compounds from the treated water (wastewater, seawater);

-- be able to demonstrate a broad knowledge of process and environmental analytics and monitoring;
+- be able to demonstrate a broad knowledge of the process and environmental analytics and monitoring;

 - be able to demonstrate a critical understanding of relevant theories and techniques, problem-solving skills, and an ability to use knowledge, equipment and tools independently for the design and development of practical water treatment applications;

 - be able to work with others in task-orientated groups in a productive manner;